ByConity/ByConity/docker/executable_wrapper/FDB_installation.md

 ```

-Now I have install fdb service in 1 machine, I will repeate the same for other 2 machine
+Now I have install fdb service in 1 machine, I will repeat the same for the other 2 machines

-After install 3 machine, we need to connect them to form a cluster.
-Now go back to the first node, connect to FDB uusing fdbcli
+After it's installed on all 3 machines, we need to connect them to form a cluster.
+Now go back to the first node, connect to FDB using fdbcli

 ```
 $ ./foundationdb/bin/fdbcli -C fdb_runtime/config/fdb.cluster